Georg Maria Stenz: Activities as a missionary

-After his arrival in Shandong, Georg Stenz stayed in the headquarters of the Society of the Divine Word in Shandong to learn Chinese.
-At the time, the headquarters was located in the town of Puoli (郭里镇), about 30 km southeast of the city of Jining.
-He stayed there until early 1895, when he was sent to work as an assistant to Franz-Xavier Nies in the mission station at Jiaxiang (嘉祥镇), a town about 25 km to the west of Jining.
-In the autumn of 1896, Stenz was promoted to rector and took up his residence in the Zhang Jia Village (张家庄).
-His direct superior (dean) was Richard Henle.
-About one year after the arrival of Stenz in Zhang Jia Village, on 1 November 1897, he became the target of an attack, the Juye Incident, that killed Nies and Henle who were visiting Stenz in Zhang Jia Village at the time.
 In the autumn of 1898, Stenz was relocated and given responsibility for the mission in the areas of Rizhao and Zhucheng.
 Stenz travelled from Qingdao to Rizhao by sea on November 1, 1898, and embarked on a tour of the area.
 Seven days later, on November 8, he arrived in Jiechuang near the village of Jietou, about 35 km northwest of Rizhao.
 There he was held captive and mistreated in the Jietou Incident until the magistrate of Rhizhao intervened and had him freed around noon on 11 November.
 After the incident, Stenz was treated in a hospital in Qingdao.
 In the spring of 1899, Stenz participated in a German punitive expedition that was dispatched from Qingdao to Rizhao to avenge an attack on three Germans (a lieutenant, a mining engineer, and an interpreter).
-On 16 June 1899, a German newspaper (Kölnische Volkszeitung) ran a story that depicted life in the German colony of Qingdao in a negative light and blamed, e.g., German soldiers for lack of discipline, drunkenness, sexuell harassment of Chinese girls, and violent abuse of the local Chinese population.
+On 16 June 1899, a German newspaper (Kölnische Volkszeitung) ran a story that depicted life in the German colony of Qingdao in a negative light and blamed, e.g., German soldiers for lack of discipline, drunkenness, sexual harassment of Chinese girls, and violent abuse of the local Chinese population.
 Although the article was published anonymously, Stenz was suspected to be the author and as a consequence was moved from Qingdao to Jining in early 1900 and was forbidden to write by the Vicar Apostolic of Southern Shandong, Johann Baptist von Anzer.
 On 25 April 1900, Stenz left Jining to travel to Europe for medical treatment and recuperation.
 However, he may have been sent away because he was putting a strain on the relationship between the mission and the German authorities in Qingdao.
 While in Europe, Stenz participated in a push to remove Bishop Anzer from office.
 Anzer came to Rome to defend himself, but died on 24 November 1903, before his case could be resolved.
 Stenz returned to Shandong on 20 May 1904.
 After his return, he continued to participate in several missionary education activities for more than 20 years.